-- Red Clay and Christina will identify programmatic changes and attendance zone changes needed for transition. - Red Clay and Christina will identify staffing needs for the programmatic and school changes, including new school configurations and programs offered. - Initial options and choices will be offered to Christina employees impacted by redistricting. - Red Clay will conduct a facilities assessment to determine any updates needed. - Structures and processes to support increased collaboration among Wilmington districts and between districts and Wilmington charters are established.
+- Red Clay Consolidated School District and Christina School District will identify programmatic changes and attendance zone changes needed for transition. - Red Clay Consolidated School District and Christina School District will identify staffing needs for the programmatic and school changes, including new school configurations and programs offered. - Initial options and choices will be offered to Christina School District employees impacted by redistricting. - Red Clay Consolidated School District will conduct a facilities assessment to determine any updates needed. - Structures and processes to support increased collaboration among districts serving City of Wilmington students and between districts and Wilmington charters are established.

-- Major capital improvement funding is allocated to support school improvement plans based on the facilities assessment. - Weighted unit funding is sustained for districts impacted by redistricting and expanded to new districts for FY18. - Additional allocation to the Wilmington Transition Fund is approved for FY18. - Review begins on longer-term funding adjustments recommended by WEIC and the Education Funding Improvement Commission.
+Major capital improvement funding is allocated to support school improvement plans based on the facilities assessment.

-• WEIC committees create detailed plans to support the needs of City of Wilmington students and begin implementation of the plans.
+- Weighted unit funding for low-income students, English language learners, and basic special education for grades K-3 is sustained for districts all Red Clay Consolidated School District schools and Christina School District School in the City of Wilmington and expanded to all Christina School District Schools for fiscal year 2018. - Additional allocation to the Wilmington Transition Fund is approved for fiscal year 2018. - Review begins on longer-term funding adjustments recommended by WEIC and the Education Funding Improvement Commission.

-- The Commission develops a proposal for more effective integration of state and local government services for low-income students and their families, including partnering with private and nonprofit institutions. - The United Way completes a plan to coordinate nonprofit and community institutional support for public schools in the City of Wilmington. - WEIC partnerships with Student Success 2025, the UD Partnership for Public Education, and Access to Justice Commission move from alignment to action plans. - Develop plan for the Wilmington City Government Office of Education and Public Policy. - The Commission and partners begin development of an early childhood community plan for the City of Wilmington to further increase access of low-income children to high quality early childhood services.
+- WEIC committees create detailed plans to support the needs of City of Wilmington students and begin implementation of the plans. - The Commission develops a proposal for more effective integration of state and local government services for low-income students and their families, including partnering with private and nonprofit institutions. - The United Way completes a plan to coordinate nonprofit and community institutional support for public schools in the City of Wilmington. - WEIC partnerships with Student Success 2025, the UD Partnership for Public Education, and Access to Justice Commission move from alignment to action plans. - Develop plan for the Wilmington Office of Education and Public Policy. - The Commission and partners begin development of an early childhood community plan for the City of Wilmington to further increase access of low-income children to high-quality early childhood services.